owainlewis/relay/README.md

 # Relay

-This library lets you write HTTP requests as JSON data and send them easily using a CLI.
+This library lets you write HTTP requests as structured Yaml and send them easily using a CLI.

 ## Why?